dejanstrbac/spa/README.md

 - Possibility to detached frontend from the backend with a JSON-friendly database like MongoDB in between.

-- Image preloading; SPA can use currently available bandwidth to load images in the background for instant viewing.
+- Paths and images preloading; SPA can use currently available bandwidth to load images in the background for instant viewing.
 This can be particularly needed on mobile devices that have interrupted connectivity.

 Please note that SPA is not a replacement for [backbone.js](http://backbonejs.org) or [spine.js](http://spinejs.com), as it does not (intentionally) follow the MVC pattern strictly: